News & Blogs

 Is Pitcher’s Elbow Preventable?

 If you play baseball recreationally or have a young pitcher in the family, it is important to understand how to prevent or reduce the risk of this painful injury.
-Limiting the number of pitches is one of the best ways to lower the risk.
+Limiting the number of pitches is one of the best ways to lower the risk of pitcher’s elbow and other elbow injuries for pitchers.
 If you have a young pitcher, use the MLB’s Guidelines for Youth and Adolescent Pitchers to ensure they are not overdoing it.

 Other preventative measures include strengthening supportive muscles used in pitching, improving shoulder flexibility, and warming up adequately before pitching.
-It is also a good idea to include plenty of recovery time between pitching and to avoid pitching with a sore elbow.
+It is also a good idea to include plenty of recovery time between pitching and to avoid pitching with a sore elbow, especially when the elbow hurts from pitching or early Symptoms of Pitcher’s Elbow are present.

 Overhead-throwing athletes should also include elbow-strengthening exercises.
 These are best guided by a professional trainer or physical therapist and may include biceps curls, wrist flexor roll-ups, external and internal rotation of the elbow with a resistance band, and weighted wrist pronation and supination.